2025 D.C. Fly-In: One Region. One Voice.

 Time available for organizations to make the rounds with congressional offices.
 See guidelines below.

-To schedule a meeting with your congressional office.
+Schedule a meeting with your congressional office.

 This year, we encourage D.C.
 Fly-In attendees to schedule meetings directly with congressional offices.
 Below is a list of scheduling contacts.
-When reaching out, include your name, organization, purpose, preferred dates/times, attendees, and whether you are located in the district.
+When reaching out, include your name, organization, purpose, preferred dates/times, attendees, and whether you are in the district.
 Be sure to mention you are participating in the Allegheny Conference D.C.
 Fly-In — each office has been briefed in advance to prepare for these requests.

 2025 D.C.
 Fly-In Congressional Scheduler Contacts